 Common Name: Old-Field Goldenrod

-Solidago nemoralis is a Perennial up to 0.30 metres tall.
+Solidago nemoralis is a perennial plant that can grow up to 0.30 metres tall.

 It has edible, medicinal and miscellaneous uses.